jcorbino/mole/JOSS/paper.md

 # Statement of need

 Implementing mimetic operators is not a trivial matter, particularly in three dimensions,  this is substantially facilitated by MOLE relieving the user to devote their time to focus on the problem of interest.
-The user interested in solving, for example, a Poisson equation  -Laplacian u = f, will be solving a discrete analog of this equation, -DGu = f, by using MOLE and a few lines of code.
+The user interested in solving, for example, a Poisson equation  $-\nabla^2 u = f$, will be solving a discrete analog of this equation, $-DGu = f$, by using MOLE and a few lines of code.

 # State of the field